GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (277).md

 **At Higher Tiers**: Each tier beyond the minimum allows you to spew the flames 1 yard further.

 **Critical Failure**: You attempt to ignite your breath, only for it to backfire- inflict a fire attack against yourself with a +1 bonus for each tier beyond minimum.

+#### Dragon's Leer

+**Minimum Tier**: 3

+**Casting Time**: 1 action

+**Range**: 60 yards

+**Effect**: From your eyes, beams of energy are produced to strike a foe.
+This is a ki ray attack against a creature.
+If the attack is a critical hit, it inflicts the effect of an acid attack instead.
+If the attack would qualify to damage armor, the foe is instead vulnerable until the end of the round.

+If the spellcheck is a critical success, the spell ignores shields and cover.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, the attack gains a +2 bonus for the purpose of determining a critical hit.

+**Critical Failure**: Your eyes burn, causing you to lose a hitpoint if you had any (or 1d8 points of undeath) and you have disadvantage on [Prcp] checks and saves for a number of rounds equal to the points of failure.

 ### E (10